ITensor/GaussianFermions.jl/README.md

-# FreeFermions
+# Gaussian Fermions

-Tools for free fermion calculations
+Tools for Gaussian or free fermion calculations.